How to Make the Best Smash Burgers

 Griddle Setup

-What to look for in a griddle:
+What to look for in a flat top griddle:

 • Thick surface that holds heat well